mattygiedt/orderbook/README.md

 **Please Do Not Use This Code In Production**

 This project is meant to be educational.
-It employs the tinyest of testing, which validates simple limit order book semantics, and assumes best behavior of our market participants.
+It employs the tinyest of testing, which validates simple [add, modify, delete] limit order book semantics, and assumes best behavior of our market participants.

 Still, I think it's pretty cool, and would love to hear your comments and / or suggested improvements to the `MapListContainer`!